gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 gem5 wraps all header files in `#ifndef/#endif` with the name of the file and the directory its in so there are no circular includes.

+SimObjects should be declared within the gem5 namespace.
+Therefore, we declare our class within the `namespace gem5` scope.

 The only thing we need to do in the file is to declare our class.
 Since `HelloObject` is a SimObject, it must inherit from the C++ SimObject class.
 Most of the time, your SimObject's parent will be a subclass of